tjj9020/chef_upstart/README.md

 # Upstart

-This cookbook has a reletively narrow focus.
+This cookbook has a relatively narrow focus.
 It solves a need to run multiple processes of the same script.
 A use case would be for running multiple ruby scripts for a particular environment.